muri11as/Tails-and-TUF/Metadata-Production/README.md

 ### Adding Files
 -------

-The metadata needs to be updated in the event a new file is added.
+When metadata needs to be updated in the event a new file is added.
 You will need to regenerate the metadata file when this happens.
+The automated script editTargs.py takes care of this for you.

 ### 1. Navigate to the Target File Modification directory and modify swapconfig.txt and swaptargetconfig.txt.

-You will need to modify the delconfig.txt file according to your setup.
 The option to specify the specific delegation/channel is available in the configuration files.
 More details on them can be found on the wiki.

 ### 2. Generate the new metadata for the new target files

 This will effectively add new target files to the TUF metadata for the specified channel you inputed.
-This script calls removeTarg.py and the script to add target files to whatever channel (delegated role) you picked.
+This script calls clearTarg.py the script to clear the role of its current targets and addToRole.py which is the script to add target files to whatever channel (delegated role) you picked.

 ```shell
 python editTargs.py path/to/swapconfig.txt